ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 The Type field in the WT_STREAM frame is either 0x0a or 0x0b.
 This uses the same frame types as a QUIC STREAM frame with the OFF bit clear and the LEN bit set.
-The FIN bit (0x01) in the frame type indicates that the frame marks the end of the stream.
+The FIN bit (0x01) in the frame type indicates that the frame marks the end of the stream in one direction.
 Stream data consists of any number of 0x0a frames followed by a terminal 0x0b frame.

 ~~~
 WT_STREAM Frame {